ta223/Vending_Machine/README.md

 *FILE OVERVIEW

 The files console.cpp and Console.h contains some functions useful for setting up a command line interface.
 Not everything in these 2 files are relevant for this assessment because I wrote them last year for my University projects (originally written in C).
 The files String.h and String.cpp define the String class.
-I wrote this class instead of using std::string to make it more intuitive and readable.
-The class, in fact, contains overloaded binary operators that can be used between objects of class String or between an object and a variable of type char*.
-It also contains functions dedicated specifically for this project, like IsCoin(), GetCoin() and LowerCase().

 The files Header.h, API.cpp and Main.cpp are the ones that build the whole system for a vending machine.